nbarbettini/recaffeinate.co/content/post/what-is-hateoas.md

 title: What is HATEOAS?
 ---

-HATEOAS, or _Hypertext as the Engine of Application State_, is a complicated-sounding term for a simple idea:
+HATEOAS, or _Hypermedia as the Engine of Application State_, is a complicated-sounding term for a simple idea:

 > **A client interacts with a REST API entirely through the responses provided dynamically by the server.**